michaeldidonato/OnlineCounter/README.md

 **INCREASE BY** button allows to choose the number you want to increase the counter - it admit also negative value

+**START FROM** button allows to choose the counter value you want to start from - useful when you need a countdown or need to start from a specific value

 ### License
 MIT License